LibraryOfCongress/bagit-java/README.md

 Java 6

 BUILD:
-Inside the bagit-java root directory, run 'mvn package'.
-This will create two .zip files, bagit-X.X.X-bin.zip and bagit-X.X.X-src.zip.
+Inside the bagit-java root directory, run 'gradle distZip'.
+This will create a .zip file under build/distributions, bagit-<VERSION>.zip.

 COMMANDLINE:
 A commandline interface is provided to perform various operations on bag.
-Unzip bagit-x.x.x-src.zip and change into the resulting 'bagit-x.x.x/bin' subdirectory, where you will find scripts to invoke the commandline interface.
+Unzip bagit-<VERSION>.zip and change into the resulting 'bagit-<VERSION>/bin' subdirectory, where you will find scripts to invoke the commandline interface.
 To learn more about the supported operations, invoke ./bag or bag.bat with no arguments.
 If you encounter memory issues, the memory allocation can be increased in the scripts found in the bin directory.

 NOTE IF USING WITH ECLIPSE:
-There is a known defect with m2eclipse (https://issues.sonatype.org/browse/MNGECLIPSE-1091) that will cause problems with this project.
-To work around the problem, in Eclipse select the project's Properties, then Maven and unselect "Skip Maven compiler plugin when processing resources".
+Simply run "gradle eclipse" and it will automatically create a eclipse project for you that you can import.

 FILENAMES WITH BACKSLASHES (\):
 The BagIt specification requires that the only valid path separator is the forward slash /.
 Thus, a